inrupt/solid-client-js/website/docs/guide/core-concepts.md

 ## Fetching data

-In general, working with data using lit-pod involves two steps: making a request to some web address (URL) to fetch an object containing all data at that address (a [`LitDataset`](../glossary.mdx#litdataset)), and then passing that object to functions to extract and manipulate sets of data from it that are relevant to you (which we call [`Thing`s](../glossary.mdx#thing)).
+In general, working with data using solid-client involves two steps: making a request to some web address (URL) to fetch an object containing all data at that address (a [`LitDataset`](../glossary.mdx#litdataset)), and then passing that object to functions to extract and manipulate sets of data from it that are relevant to you (which we call [`Thing`s](../glossary.mdx#thing)).

 <!--